What Is a Clinical Lab Technician? A Closer Look at the Pros Behind the Microscope

-We examined this career from all angles to provide you with a comprehensive overview of this intriguing healthcare field.
+We examined this career from all angles to provide you a comprehensive overview of this intriguing healthcare field.
 So what is a clinical lab technician, exactly?
 Read on to find your answer to this question and more.

 What is a clinical lab technician?